kjowong/holbertonschool-low_level_programming/0x00-hello_world/README.md

 ```
 $ gcc -Wall <FILE-NAME>
 ```
 Example output for **5-printf.c**.
-Note that `a.out` is the default output file when when C programs are compiled.
+Note that `a.out` is the default output file when C programs are compiled.
 ```
 $ gcc -Wall 5-printf.c
 $ ./a.out